rajoshich/SomeGoodNews/README.md

 - Receive daily notifications about the top news
 - Sort news by "wholesome-ness"
 - Review process to prevent un-wholesome news
+- Use View Model to clean up code
+- Add responsive animations

 ## Frameworks used
 - Firebase